forax/civilizer/README.md

 for the VM, a reference to a `$KP` is a constant once JITed (the implementation uses an inlining cache per operation on `$KP`).
 This should ensure proper performance, at the expense of the constant pool being quite bloated.

-Array specialization works, use site method specialization works, raw types are supported (using the argument of `classData`).
+Parametric class instantiation works, parametric method instantiation work, array specialization works, use site method specialization works, raw types are supported (using the argument of `classData`/`methodData`).
-Type restriction (with `@TypeRestriction`) on fields are implemented (but specialization of fields is not implemented).
+Type restriction (with `@TypeRestriction`) on fields are implemented (specialization of fields is not implemented).

-Generic methods are not yet specialized.
 Inheritance of generic classes and interface default methods are not supported.

 ## How to build it